 Hotel Zephyr: This is always my first pick in Fisherman's Wharf.
 The hotel is in the heart of the action and about a 5-minute walk from Pier 39.
 They have a cool outdoor courtyard with some fun areas for you to relax and unwind after a full day of sightseeing.
 They also have some games for kids and a bar where you can enjoy an adult beverage to close out your day.
-Find booking details.
+Find booking and reviews.

 The Wharf Inn: This is a popular place for families because the rooms are a decent size and the prices are great for this area of the city.
 They have a couple of suites also that would allow you room to spread out.
 The downside is that the inn isn't very big, so the rooms go quickly.
-Find a room here.
+Find information to book a room here.

 Argonaut Hotel: Another fun family-friendly hotel is the Argonaut.
 It's on the western end of the Fisherman's Wharf district.
 The hotel features a nautical theme throughout.
 It's also right across the street from the water and there are a lot of great restaurants nearby.
-Check out room rates here.
+Check out room rates and reviews here.

 On day two of your perfect weekend in San Francisco with kids, you will spend the day exploring Fisherman's Wharf.
 You'll start the day with a morning bay cruise.